popsu/notes/docs/math/discrete_fft.md

 # Discrete Fast Fourier Transform

 FFT is fast way to calculate the DFT matrix multiplication.
-It exploits symmetries of roots of unity and thus we get the time complexity from O(n^2) down to O(n log n).
+This is basicallyevaluating n points of (n-1)-degree polynomials, so time complexity is O(n^2).
+FFT gets this down to O(n log n) by exploiting symmetries of roots of unity.

 Key Idea: